 We like to think we are the rational investor.
 But studies show there are social, emotional, and cognitive factors that can unknowingly affect our decisions.

-Over many thousand of years humans were wired to quickly assess situations and react.
-These instinctive reactions worked well for survival purposes.
+Over many thousands of years, humans were wired to quickly assess situations and react.
+These instinctive reactions worked well for survival in the wild.

-However, in investing these instinctive reactions and biases can be counter-productive leading to poor decision making.
+However, for investing these instinctive reactions and biases can be counter-productive leading to poor decision making.